Semilinear elliptic inequalities in the exterior of a compact set: Proof of Theorem

-Assume that condition \eq{pp} is satisfied.
-Then, the existence of the minimal solution $\tilde u$ of \eq{pphi} is obtained with the same proof as in Theorem \ref{thoptim2}.
+Under the conditions \eq{eqp1}-\eq{eqp2}, the existence of the minimal solution $\tilde u$ of \eq{phi} is obtained with the same proof as in Theorem \ref{thoptim2}.
 Note that $\tilde u$ is obtained as a pointwise limit of the sequence $\{u_n\}$ where $u_n$ satisfies \eq{edecma} in which $K_1=\emptyset$ and $K_2=K$.
 It remains to prove that $\tilde u$ can be continuously extended to a positive continuous function in $\RR^N$ if and only if $\int_0^1 r\vphi(r)dr<\infty$.